 A practical and theoretical course examining communication patterns and relationships between adults, adults and children and within intimate personal relations (marriage, families, and couple relations).
-Emphasis is placed on understanding the role of the family and its consequent role in the development of the child, along with the development of practical application skills to use this knowledge base to conduct individualized home visits with families with young children.
+Emphasis is placed on understanding the role of the family and its consequent role in the development of the child.

-HDFS225 Prenatal, Infant, and Toddler Development
+HDFS225 Prenatal, Infant, and Toddler